sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 # How to run Oracle WebLogic Server on Apple M1 (arm64 processor family), without x86 emulation

 ![logo](img/logo.jpg)
-Although considered not compatible on Apple M1 (arm64) CPU architecture by Oracle itself, WebLogic server, installer a part, DOES work on ARM-based processor family (remember the "write once, run everywhere" slogna?).
+Although considered not compatible on Apple M1 (arm64) CPU architecture by Oracle itself, WebLogic server, installer a part, DOES work on ARM-based processor family (remember the "write once, run everywhere" slogan?).

 In this repo we will try to document the procedure we followed, at Sunnyvale, to have WebLogic running on the MacBook Pro with M1 processor for testing purpose only; hoping this will help other JavaEE developers equipped with Apple M1 processor or with any other ARM-based PC.